swaroopg92/penpa-edit/README.md

 * White circles and black circles have a circle on the back of the numbers.
 * For the white background, draw a white circle behind the numbers.
 When you can't see the numbers because they are hidden behind the lines.
 * When the boundary input is turned on, the character is placed on the side/vertex.

+#### Any Unicode Symbol
+* Select "Number" mode.
+* Then select "Long" submode.
+* Panel: ON
+* Select "Text" tab in the Panel.
+* One can copy any unicode symbol from the websites https://unicode-table.com/en/ or https://www.alt-codes.net/ and paste in the textbox available.
+(You can click on the symbol/shape on those website, it will allow copying)
+* Then click "Insert"

 ### symbol
 * Numerous symbols.You can browse the symbols that can be entered by opening the panel.
 Figures such as 〇 and □, inequality signs, digital numbers, and other symbols unique to puzzles.